 Advantages of Radiovisiography (RVG)

-• It requires 10 times less x-ray exposure than normal IOPA.
-Minimum exposure reduces the risk of x-ray radiation-related health hazards in long run.
+• It requires 10 times less X-ray exposure than normal IOPA.
+Minimum exposure reduces the risk of X-ray radiation-related health hazards in the long run.

 • It produces a digital image of teeth and the surrounding bone and can be enhanced, zoomed in and out as per requirement.
 The image can be edited and transferred to any device.
 It helps to see minor details of teeth and surrounding structures which is beneficial in proper diagnosis and perfect treatment.